davidv1992/SPLCompiler/README.txt

 Since the source is noweb, it can be turned into a pdf.
-This requires a latex distribution to be available on the system that provides at the least the packages amsmath, noweb, geometry, textcomp, hyperref and longtable.
+This requires a latex distribution to be available on the system that provides at the least the packages amsmath, mathpartir, noweb, geometry, textcomp, hyperref and longtable.
 Also the tool latexmk needs to be available, it is used to manage the build process.

 The pdf of the main compiler code can be produced with